 METHODOLOGY

-Software tools employed in this study are freely available in the internet.
+Software tools employed in this study are freely available on the internet.
 ChemSketch was used to design the molecular structures of the ligands.
 PyRx 0.8 facilitated energy minimization, ligand conversion to pdbqt format, and molecular docking simulations.
 Target protein preparation and visualization of protein-ligand interactions were performed using BIOVIA Discovery Studio.
 Additionally, UCSF Chimera (version 1.18) was utilized to prepare protein-ligand complexes post-docking and to visualize metal coordination interactions involving the Fe³⁺ complexes.